Lil Peep: Early life

 Lil Peep was born Gustav Elijah Åhr on November 1, 1996, in Allentown, Pennsylvania, the second child of first grade teacher Liza Womack.
 His maternal grandfather is John Womack, a former Harvard University professor of Latin American history and economics and a specialist on Emiliano Zapata, a leader of the early 20th century Mexican Revolution.

 He had one sibling, Karl "Oskar" Åhr.
-His parents were both Harvard graduates.
-His mother's family is from Oklahoma and his father is Swedish. Åhr said he was a Swedish citizen in 2016.
+His mother's family is from Oklahoma and his father is Swedish, and both are Harvard graduates. Åhr said he was a Swedish citizen in 2016.
 His Swedish citizenship was granted to him through his father in accordance with Swedish law, which automatically grants Swedish citizenship at birth to anyone with at least one Swedish parent.
 Before turning five years old, he and his family relocated to Long Beach, New York, on Long Island.

 Education

 Åhr attended Lindell Elementary School, located just across the street from his mother's apartment in Long Beach.
-In third grade, Åhr was placed in Long Beach's gifted and talented program.
-Later, in middle school, he was placed in accelerated classes.
+In third grade, Åhr was placed in Long Beach's gifted and talented program, and in middle school, he was placed in accelerated classes.
 He played the trombone and tuba, and expressed an interest in music and fashion from a young age.

 In 2012, at age 15, Åhr's parents separated.
 The following year, around age 16, he began experiencing anxiety, according to his mother.
 He began self-medicating with marijuana and Xanax.
 Lil Peep had a close relationship with his mother, going so far as to tattoo her initials and birthday on his arm as his first tattoo at the age of 14.
-Following his parents' split, he moved with his mother and older brother to Long Beach, New York, where he would eventually record "Lil Peep; Part One", Feelz, Vertigo, most of "California Girls", "Garden", "In the Bedroom I Confess", "Mall Music", "Romeo's Regrets", and several tracks that were released as singles, including "Star Shopping".
+Following his parents' split, he moved with his mother and older brother to Long Beach, New York, where he would record "Lil Peep; Part One", Feelz, Vertigo, most of "California Girls", "Garden", "In the Bedroom I Confess", "Mall Music", "Romeo's Regrets", and several tracks that were released as singles, including "Star Shopping".

 As a teenager, Lil Peep was a self-described loner who made most of his friends online.
 Inspired by underground acts like Seshollowaterboyz and iLoveMakonnen, Peep made music while residing on Long Island under the pseudonym "Trap Goose" and lived temporarily with childhood friend Brennan Savage until both decided to move to Los Angeles.